leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

 </IfModule>
 ```

-2. Improve performance: Set-up the API endpoint through the `.htaccess` file
+2. Set-up the API endpoint through the `.htaccess` file

-Instead of adding dependency `"getpop/api-endpoints-for-wp"`, you can set-up the API endpoint `/api/graphql` by adding the following code in the root `.htaccess` file (before the WordPress rewrite code, which starts with `# BEGIN WordPress`):
+Instead of adding the API endpoint by code through dependency `"getpop/api-endpoints-for-wp"`, it can also be set-up with a rewrite rule in the `.htaccess` file.
+For this, add this code before the WordPress rewrite code (which starts with `# BEGIN WordPress`):

 ```apache
 <IfModule mod_rewrite.c>